Class Teacher contacts: Mrs.Evans (Nursery) Mr O'Halloran, Mrs. Evans, Mrs Roberts (Reception)

 Would you like to know more?

 At Morpeth All Saints there are two classes that make up the EYFS: Indigo which is nursery and Blue Class which is reception.
-The two presentations below give you an idea of what we get up to!
-Each class also provides weekly updates to all parents on their webpages - check them out and see how we learn with love and laughter!
-If you would still like to find out more, arrange a visit and come and visit us!
+The two presentations below give you an ideaa of what we get up to.
+Each class also provides weekly updates to all parents on their webpages - check them out and see how we "Learn with Love and Laughter".
+If you would still like to find out more, arrange a visit and come and visit us.